damianhakert/damianhakert.github.io/source/posts/2016-04-20-ssg-overview-gitlab-pages.html.md

 ---

 What is a Static Site Generator?
 What is this for?
 Why should I use one?
 Do they have limitations?
-How can I use them with GitLab Pages?
+How can I use them with **GitLab Pages**?

 If these questions ring a bell, this post is for you!

-We assume you are familiar with web development and you are curious about Static Site Generators.
+We assume you are familiar with web development, and curious about Static Site Generators.

 <!-- more -->